khanh101/fp/README.md

     - make new `funcImpl` from `sub`, save evaluation of `y` into `funcImpl`

 - whenever `(myfunc z)` is evaluated, apply all partial arguments.
-- if we assume that all functions are pure, we just need to hold a collection of all functions
+- if we assume that all functions are pure, we just need to hold a collection of all `funcImpl`

 ## language specs